Common Financial Aid Questions

 Yes.
 If you are receiving any type of financial aid not listed on your award letter, you must report the information to the Office of Student Financial Aid.

-** NOTE: The use of the GI Bill will to affect your FAFSA
+** NOTE: The use of the GI Bill will impact your FAFSA

 For more information, please visit our website at www.financialaid.umd.edu.